Sometimes you can’t figure it out.

 Talking and drawing don’t mix.

-Often when learning to draw, you need to temporarily hold off judgment and try not to second guess what you think the object should look like, rather than what the object actually looks like.
+When learning to draw, you often need to temporarily hold off judgment and try not to second guess what you think the object should look like, rather than what the object actually looks like.

 It’s very hard to do both at the same time.